EMERGENCY HOUSING ASSISTANCE PROGRAM (EHAP)

 (OWNERS) You upload an entire mortgage statement with your full name, a property tax statement that matches the address on your application, bills/business mail that show your full name and address

-Your rent ledger shows the rent charge (PLEASE NOTE WE DO NOT PAY UTILITIES, LATE FEES OR ANY OTHER FEES) for each month that you are requesting assistance.
+Your rent ledger shows the rent charge (PLEASE NOTE EHAP DOES NOT PAY UTILITIES, LATE FEES OR ANY OTHER FEES) for each month that you are requesting assistance.
 Your ledger should be at MOST 2 days old.
 Your ledger MUST include your landlords contact information and address

 How do I know if I’ve uploaded my document?